Klepac-Ceraj-Lab/ECHOAnalysis.jl/src/notebooks/01-data-sources.md

         by clicking `Clear All`
     1. Select a table to export.
         In this example, we'll select `Timpointinfo`
-    1. Then click `Move All`, then `Export`
+    1. Then click `Move All`

-For future steps to work, it's important to only export one table at a time.
-In other words,
-all headers should have the same thing prior to the `::`.
+    1. Repeat for additional tables/fields, then `Export`

 ![Export](../img/01.export.png)